3-D in eight parts

 Another day a psychiatric graduate student was interning at an insane asylum.
-He was walking about the grounds, when he noticed one of the inmates
+He was walking about the grounds when he noticed one of the inmates

 It seemed like a painful effort.
 "That's no way to push that thing", said the student.
 "You've got it upside down."

 "Oh, have I?" answered the lunatic, eyes flashing.
 "I used to push it the other way and they put bricks in it."

-do not have to visit a madhouse to find disordered minds; our planet is the mental institution of the universe.”(41) Proof for the occasional shetar or once in a millenium disappearance
+the mortgage crisis and derivatives of the Jewish gage, "we do not have to visit a madhouse to find disordered minds; our planet is the mental institution of the universe.”(41) Proof for the occasional shetar or once in a millenium disappearance

 of the most insiginificant point in space and of the trigonometry exists.
 In fact, many points of trivia and trigonometrical proofs of unimportance could disappear.
 The most esoteric glyph of the greatest improbability, whatever it could be, if it were found

-crystallized for a moment among the one and the many, among the

-circle and the sphere, spun somewhere again in the form of the most ancient and uniform curve, C/D to C/D, could be forgotten, and lost without a trace, like a mask and costume in Chinese face changing, except
+crystallized for a moment among the one and the many, among circles and spheres, spun somewhere again in the form of the most ancient and uniform curve C/D to C/D, could yet be forgotten, and lost without a trace, like a mask and costume in Chinese face changing, except

 So it goes, and the centering of periodicity is such that if there were something

 everywhere always, it would have as many points as possible all the time.
-The point in greatest contrast to it would be the least of the microscopic atomic points or particles possible, of the most minor and divided probabilities of atomic existence.
+The greatest contrast to it for a point would be the least of the microscopic atomic points or particles possible of the most minor and divided probabilities of atomic existence.
 Between

 these two points, the least of the least, and the everywhere always in any one or all of its points, there must be something, at least one frequency in math.
 Between the nearest and the furthest, if at least one straight line were possible, then a form of

-of a maniac, there is not room for a 4th dimension or any "absolute vacuum", but rather instead there is evidence of a plenum, as much as it is obvious that no two points in space or time can be separated by nothing: not without some trigonometry, for there is
+of a maniac, there is not room for a 4th dimension or any "absolute vacuum", but rather instead evidence of a plenum, as much as it is obvious that no two points in space or time can be separated by nothing: not without some trigonometry.
+For there is

 hidden ontological proof for the least of anything of something, even the littlest grain of sand or crystal, or tiniest particle of air, that may perhaps exist at all, with even the slightest modicum of possibility between them.

 If there is one little point, then there must be another.
 The little one is not enough for everything of space.
 Between them there must be more, because the two

 littlest atomic points are not enough for everything, any more than one of them alone.
-If there were only one of the littlest subatomic particles in a desert, how alone could it be for involvement of
+If there were only one of the littlest subatomic particles in a desert, how alone could it be for involvement of an equation?

-If there were a crow on a branch in the top of a tree near the bank of a river, it would be the same thing, qua qua, of a straight line between fine points and another issue of triginometry --- trigonometry of the loneliest crow vs. the littlest atom.
+If there were a crow or a raven on a branch in the top of a tree near the bank of a river, it would be the same thing, qua qua, of a straight line between fine points and another issue of triginometry -- trigonometry of the loneliest bird

+vs. the littlest atom.

 种 瓜 得 瓜, 种 豆 得 豆 (zhòng guā dé guā, zhòng dòu dé dòu) - as a man sows, so shall he reap.